North Carolina Central University Blog

 Experience

-Beyond formal education, experience plays a crucial role in qualifying for a nurse manager position.
+Beyond formal education, experience plays a crucial role in qualifying for nurse manager positions.
 Aspiring nurse managers should have several years of clinical experience as an RN.
-This hands-on experience ensures that they’re familiar with the day-to-day challenges of nursing and can empathize with and guide their team effectively.
+This hands-on experience ensures that they’re familiar with the day-to-day challenges of nursing and can empathize with and guide their teams effectively.

 Skills

 Soft skills such as leadership, communication, problem-solving, and critical thinking are also important for aspiring nurse managers.
-A successful nurse manager has to not only understand clinical care but also motivate a team, manage budgets, handle conflicts, and liaise effectively with other departments and upper management.
+Successful nurse managers have to not only understand clinical care but also motivate a team, manage budgets, handle conflicts, and liaise effectively with other departments and upper management.

-According to Payscale, the average annual nurse manager salary is about $93,950 as of September 2023.
-While this figure can vary based on factors such as experience level and geographic location, all nurse managers can expect competitive pay due to the high demand for their unique skill set.
+According to Payscale, the median annual nurse manager salary in Charlotte, North Carolina, was about $101,400 as of November 2024.
+The salary for all nurse managers is approximately $100,970 as of December 2025, according to Payscale.
+While salaries can vary based on factors such as experience level and geographic location, nurse managers typically receive competitive pay due to the high demand for their unique skill set.

 Take the First Step to Becoming a Nurse Manager